akto-api-security/tests-library/remediation/MISCONFIGURED_X_FRAME_OPTIONS_HEADER.md

 The X-Frame-Options should be set to "SAMEORIGIN" or "DENY" to prevent your website from being framed and therefore defend against potential Clickjacking attacks.

 Note: "SAMEORIGIN" will allow the page to be framed by the site itself, while "DENY" will prevent any framing activities.
 Choose the best one according to your needs.

-### Step 3: Regular Audit and Update
-It's important to regularly audit your headers and update them as per your application's requirement and security guidelines to ensure ongoing protection from threats.

-Ensure to test your application after each change to verify nothing broke because of the change.